journey-ad/Moe-Counter/README.md

 1. Create a Cloudflare Workers worker
 2. Create a Cloudflare Workers KV store
 3. Create your own `wrangler.toml` based on the `wrangler.example.toml`
+4. Modify `settings.json` in your preferred way
-4. Build the worker and publish it using `wrangler publish`
+5. Build the worker and publish it using `wrangler publish`

 ## Credits